Paintsil scores twice as MKE Ankaragucu bow to Babacar’s Alanyaspor | Goal.com

 For the hosts, on loan Sassuolo forward Babacar was taken off for Adam Bareiro in the 80th minute.

-Thanks to this result, Alanyaspor now occupy the fifth position in the Turkish topflight log having accrued 34 points from 20 games, whereas Ankaragucu remain in the 19th spot with 18 points from same number of games.
+Thanks to this result, Alanyaspor now occupy the fifth position in the Turkish top-flight log having accrued 34 points from 20 games, whereas Ankaragucu remain in the 19th spot with 18 points from the same number of games.